DougAnderson444/svelte-component-gateway/README.md

 Save a Svelte component to the internet (maybe using something like [Web3 Repl Deploy](https://douganderson444.github.io/web3-repl-deploy/)) then paste the URL for the resulting es module / Svelte Component into this gateway.

-This gateway will render the component and add the props so you can chekc it out.
+This gateway will render the component and add the props so you can check it out.

 ## TODO

 - [x] Pass in props in a variable way
-- [ ] Pass in props according to Component props schema?
+- [x] Pass props back to parent (to save them)
-- [ ] Fetch improvements (Axios?)
+- [x] Pass default props to parent to capture schema

 ## iFrame TODO

-- [x] Sandbox the iframe for untrusted code execution
+- [x] [Sandbox](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/sandbox) the iframe for untrusted code execution
 - [x] Prevent fetch
 - [x] Prevent XMLHttpRequest
 - [x] Prevent WebSocket
 - [x] Prevent EventSource
 - [ ] Prevent adding iframes to the iframe
 - [ ] Prevent href anchors with searchParams
 - [ ] Prevent all encodings (base64, unicode) injections